apache/treasurer-site/content/pages/investment_policy.md

 investable funds and shall:
 * present investment strategy recommendations to the Board.
-These recommendations should address short and long-term objectives, liquidity needs and diversification
+These recommendations should address short and long-term objectives, liquidity needs and diversification.
-* recommend the retention and/or dismissal of an Investment Advisor and/or other outside professionals
+* recommend the retention and/or dismissal of an Investment Advisor and/or other outside professionals.
-* meet with the Investment Advisor on a regular basis (quarterly / semi-annually) to evaluate and assess compliance with investment guidelines, performance, outlook and investment strategies; monitor asset allocation and rebalance assets
+* meet with the Investment Advisor on a regular basis (quarterly / semi-annually) to evaluate and assess compliance with investment guidelines, performance, outlook and investment strategies; monitor asset allocation and rebalance assets.
-* on an annual basis, evaluate whether this policy, investment activities, risk management controls and processes remain consistent with set goals and objectives
+* on an annual basis, evaluate whether this policy, investment activities, risk management controls and processes remain consistent with set goals and objectives.

 The Treasurer and Assistant Treasurers shall also be responsible for the day-to-day administration and implementation of policies